• Skip to primary navigation

 • This vegetarian pumpkin risotto is so rich and creamy and has the most delicious flavour with hints of pumpkin, cinnamon and herbs.

-• This dairy free pumpkin risotto has a nice and cheesy texture from the addition of nutritional yeast, yet is completely dairy free.
+• This dairy free pumpkin risotto has a nice cheesy texture and flavour from the addition of nutritional yeast, yet is completely dairy free and cheese free.

 • Arborio rice - short grain rice is key for making risotto.
-Longer grain rice doesn't absorb the liquid as well so it doesn't get as soft and creamy as arborio rice dose.
+Longer grain rice doesn't absorb the liquid as well so it doesn't get as soft and creamy as arborio rice does.

-• White onion - to help give this risotto even more flavour.
+• White onion - to help give this vegan pumpkin risotto even more flavour.
 You can swap this for any type of onion that you like including a yellow onion or sweet onion.

-• Pumpkin puree - you can either cook your own pumpkin and make pumpkin puree, or you can use canned pumpkin.
-Cooked squash would also work to make this into vegan squash risotto.
+• Pumpkin puree - you can either cook your own pumpkin and make pumpkin puree, or you can use canned pumpkin puree.

 • Vegetable stock or vegetable broth - this helps add so much flavour to this easy, healthy risotto.